Librum-Reader/Librum/README.md

 ### Prerequisites for other distros
 If you are running on another, non-kde-plasma distro which isn't Ubuntu, you will need to install the dependencies via your distro specific package manager.
 The packages required should be pretty similar to the ones listed in the "Prerequisites for Ubuntu Users" section, but they might be called differently in your package manager. <br><br>
-If you manage to build Librum on a distro that is not listed here, feel free to open a pull request with the instructions to build it on your distro.
+If you manage to build Librum on a distro that is not listed here,  please open a pull request with the instructions to build it on your distro to help others with the same setup.

 <br>

 ### Installation
-Once you have installed the necessary dependencies, go ahead and build Librum by following the steps below.
+Once you have installed the necessary dependencies, build Librum by following the steps below:

 <br>